U.S. Nuclear Power Plants, safe distance?

 What if a true EMP weapon, or weapons, were to detonate and take down all electrical systems of a region, or wider, what then?
 Are the backup generators and their associated electrical control systems impervious to EMP-type effects for example?
 What about the control systems of the reactors themselves, are they EMP proof?

-What if the New Madrid fault zone were to unleash a magnitude 9+ earthquake, which geologists agree is possible, then how would the nuclear plants avoid catastrophe at the reactors in northern Arkansas, eastern Missouri, or others nearby?
+The New Madrid fault zone.
+What if it were to unleash a magnitude 9+ earthquake, which geologists agree is possible.
+Then how would the nuclear plants avoid catastrophe at the reactors in northern Arkansas, eastern Missouri, or others nearby?

-What if the San Andreas tears loose in California, how will Diablo Canyon and San Onofre handle it?
+The San Andreas tears loose in California.
+How will Diablo Canyon and San Onofre handle it?